leonrd/dotfiles/README.md

 git clone https://<redacted>/dotfiles.git && cd dotfiles && .config/dotfiles/bin/install.sh
 ```

+If there are any conflict with your current home files, it will do a git stash to them.
+Apply afterwards with `dotfiles stash pop`

 To update, `cd` into your local `dotfiles` repository and then:

 ```bash